nimbus8/repss/README.md

   should they find it useful, interesting, or worthy of a book deal, they might consider emailing me, or *sending me money (kwillia.pub@gmail.com)* if they'd like to see this project completed much sooner than it would otherwise.
-I cherish the value of your input; and I'm optimistic that any of said input, whether it avoid or maybe to the contrary (should or it shouldnt) perhaps include a few (kind) words of encouragement, it will nevertheless simply by its existence be just enough to help me forget about the more mundane things in my life like room and board, and help me (render me capable (and appropriately naive(or insane)) to) devote the bulk of my effort and concentration to domain specific implementations with (obviously) very little general appeal, such as this one.
+I cherish the value of your input; and I'm optimistic that any of said input, whether it avoid or maybe to the contrary (should or it shouldnt) perhaps include a few (kind) words of encouragement, it will nevertheless simply by its existence be just enough to help me forget about the more mundane things in my life like room and board, strengthening my resolve (render me capable of (and appropriately naive(or insane) in)) devoting the bulk of my efforted concentration to outlandish domain specific implementations with (obviously) very little general appeal, such as this one.
   *It's either this or rap.
   I'm serious, even my swaggers got a middle finger, and it writes backwards; saving me the trouble of carrying mirrors with me wherever I go!
 If you've read this far, you should have already guessed this; there are no wrong answers here, except for the ones I've written down.
 And for those paragraphe hoppers, you already know what I'm talkin' about,